Doyouspikinglish/FOS-Fake-OS-/README.md

   how to quit: click "x" on the window bc its a window (duh)

-  WARINING: easter eggs has been removed, they will comeback in the 0.3a version some feautures MIGHT be removed because of forgetfulness
+  WARINING: easter eggs has been removed, they will comeback in the 0.3a version some feautures MIGHT be removed because of forgetfullness